rspamd/rspamd/doc/faq.md

 ---
 layout: doc_faq
-title: Rspamd frequently asked questions
+title: rspamd frequently asked questions
 ---

 # Frequently asked questions
 This document includes some questions and practical examples that are frequently asked by rspamd users.

 ## General questions
-### Where get help about rspamd
+### Where to get help about rspamd
-The most convenient place for asking questions about rspamd is IRC channel _#rspamd_ in [http://freenode.net](http://freenode.net).
+The most convenient place for asking questions about rspamd is the IRC channel _#rspamd_ on [http://freenode.net](http://freenode.net).
 For more information you can also check the [support page](https://rspamd.com/support.html)

 ### I have systemd and rspamd won't start